cryptax/cryptax.github.io/content/posts/nullcon2024.md

 The screen shows several menus, each one consisting in the next challenges to unlock.

+> I enjoyed this challenge because I'm a n00b at hardware and it wasn't too difficult.
+For an even more enjoyable experience, I would recommend having a fixed flag format (`LCD` does not look like a flag...) + adding more logic to why we absolutely need to fix the broken tracks and remove the resistor.

 ## HackMe Dump the memory (3 solves)

 The next 2 challenges consist in dumping the 2 EEPROMs labeled "MEMORY 1" and "MEMORY 2".